bigolu/system-configurations/README.md

      2. Open Hammerspoon, Finicky, MonitorControl, UnnaturalScrollWheels, Nightfall, and Mac Mouse Fix to configure them.

-## Running the Portable Home Configuration
+## Running the Portable Configuration

-You can also run a shell with a home configuration already loaded in it.
+You can also run a shell with a Home Manager configuration loaded into it.
 This is helpful when you only need to use the configuration temporarily and not apply it, like when you're on a remote host or in a container.
 You can download it from the [releases page][releases].